dkilcy/saltstack-base/states/pxeserver/README.md

 ### PXE Server Setup

-1. Populate the /var/tmp/iso directory with image files Using wget:
+1. Populate the /var/tmp/iso directory with image files.

+Using wget:

  ```bash